 Lower leg fractures can occur from trauma, falls, sports injuries or overuse.
-Fractures of the fibula bone -- located on the outside of your lower leg -- can be minor or severe enough to interfere with your ability to walk.
-Treatment for fibula fractures depends on the severity of the injury.
+Fractures of the fibula bone — the smaller of the two bones of the lower leg — can be minor hairline cracks or severe enough to interfere with your ability to bear weight and walk.
+Treatment for a fibula fracture depends on the severity of the injury.

 Immobilization and Rest

-- The Podiatry Institute: Management of Complex Fibular Fracture -- Double Plating of Fibular Fractures
+- Podiatry Institute: Management of Complex Fibular Fracture: Double Plating of Fibular Fractures

 - Archives of Orthopaedic and Trauma Surgery: Determinants of Outcome in Operatively and Non-Operatively Treated Weber-B Ankle Fractures

-- Wheeless' Online Textbook of Orthopaedics: Lateral Malleolus Frx
+- Wheeless' Textbook of Orthopaedics: Weber B: Lateral Malleolus Frx

 - American Medical Society for Sports Medicine: Proximal Fibula Stress Fracture in the Last Mile of a Marathon